piyush-rajpurohit/SOC-Monitoring-Lab/README.md

 # SOC Analyst Project: Monitoring and Analysing Logs

 Welcome to the SOC Monitoring Lab repository!
-In this project, we demonstrate the setup and usage of Elastic cloud for monitoring event and logs.
+In this project, I demonstrate the setup and usage of Elastic cloud for monitoring event and logs.
 The provided video gives a comprehensive walkthrough of creating an account on Elastic Search, setting it up, and utilizing it for monitoring, using a sample malware script.

 ## Video Demo